dzn-tech/SecureNotesWindows/README.md

 ### Secure Photo Storage

-Store photos and attachments directly inside your encrypted vault.
+Store photos directly inside your encrypted vault, attached to any new entry.

 All attachments are encrypted alongside your notes and journal entries.